iAmG-r00t/alx-higher_level_programming/0x03-python-data_structures/README.md

 	- The function should return the new string
 	- You are not allowed to import any module
 	- You are not allowed to use `str.replace()`
+6. [Lists of lists = Matrix](6-print_matrix_integer.py) : A function that prints a matrix of integers.
+	- Prototype: `def print_matrix_integer(matrix=[[]]):`
+	- Format: see example
+	- You are not allowed to import any module
+	- You can assume that the list only contains integers
+	- You are not allowed to cast integers into strings
+	- You have to use `str.format()` to print integers